Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The garden

-The first floor contains the living room, a very old piano, an office, and the dining and kitchen area.
-The house also has a scary basement.
-Basically, all the stuff there are antiques and they served as witnesses to everything there was in the old ancestral house.
+On the first floor we found the living room, an old piano, an office, and the dining and kitchen area.
+The house also has a basement with a very low entrance.
+All the stuff on display could be considered antiques, serving as witnesses to everything there was, is, and to be in the old ancestral house.

 The receiving area